TayrinTunzina/Telecom-Customer-Churn-and-Segmentation/README.md

-# 📊 Customer Churn Prediction
+# 📊 Customer Churn Prediction and Customer Segmentation

 This project analyzes and predicts customer churn using machine learning techniques.
-The goal is to identify customers at risk of leaving and provide actionable business insights for retention.
+The goal is to identify customers at risk of leaving and provide actionable business insights to improve customer retention and reduce churn.

 ---